-Based on the project leaders' and secretariat's Summary Reports; see reports no. NKS-68 and NKS-69.
+Based on the project leaders' Summary Reports; see report no. NKS(98)2.

 Project budgets: See Appendix 5.
 (Approximate project spending under the heading Facts in figures at the end of this chapter.)

 SOS-1: Risk Assessment and Strategies for Safety